learn-co-students/nyc04-seng-ft-041920/08-intro-to-activerecord/README.md

 If we want to check what tasks we have available to us, we can do `rake --tasks` or `rake -T`

 ### Migrations
 Migrations are ActiveRecord keeps track of database changes over time.
+Think of migrations as *version control* (like git) for your database.

 We specify how we want the database to change in the migration file: [docs](https://guides.rubyonrails.org/active_record_migrations.html)